GraphQL – Ponder

 ponder.schema.ts

-import { onchainTable, relations } from "@ponder/core";
+import { onchainTable, relations } from "ponder";

 export const pet = onchainTable("pet", (t) => ({